 Chapter six teaches you how to assess your cat with the help of the TCM diagnostics methods “The four examinations” and Association and Alarm points, in order to figure out where there are imbalances.

 Chapter seven takes you, step by step, through an entire acupressure session with your cat, from picking a spot to work in to post-session observations.
 There are lots of tips for how to set your intention, stay focused and in the present, figuring out which points need to be worked on, point work techniques, and also gives pointers on how to work with cats, who have their own strong opinions on when and how you may touch them. 🙂

 Chapter eight lists many common physical and emotional cat conditions, talks about how each is viewed in TCM (for example, vomiting is the result of stomach chi going the wrong way – up instead of down – and is called “rebellious stomach chi”, love that term!), and shows acupoints that can help the issues.
 The book ends with a glossary, which lists both anatomical and TCM terms.

 Throughout the book, there are charts, illustrations, photos and “real life” examples of a variety of health situations and which points you might want to try (and why), which is a huge help when trying to remember all the things you need to take into consideration and figure out what’s going on.

-While a book can never take the place of real life learning, Acu-Cat is a great introduction to Traditional Chinese Medicine in general and acupressure in particular.
+While a book can never take the place of real life learning, Acu-Cat: A Guide to Feline Acupressure is a great introduction to Traditional Chinese Medicine in general and acupressure in particular.
 I would absolutely recommend this book to cat owners who want to learn a new way to help their pets stay healthy, and, just as with Acu-Dog, if you are thinking of taking one of Tallgrass’ acupressure classes, I would definitely suggest reading this ahead of time and practice on your cat(s).

 All images © Cattie Coyle / Tallgrass Animal Acupressure